Insights from Google’s John Mueller: Key Lessons for SEOs

 That’s it, Core Web Vitals is an important thing for users, but it’s not going to change everything completely.

 If you already have a clear navigational structure, why would you need an HTML sitemap that duplicates the same structure of your site?
-Now, it probably won’t cause problems, but, according to John Mueller, there’s no incentive to do it.
-Your best is to focus instead on improving the site structure.
+It probably won’t cause problems, but, according to John Mueller, there’s no incentive to make one.
+Focus instead on improving your site structure.

 John Mueller: HTML sitemaps should never be needed